yashdev9274/laminarflow/setup.md

 # Project Setup Guide

-Welcome to the D3Flo Invoice Intelligence Platform!
+Welcome to the LaminarFlow!
 This guide walks you through the full setup required to run the application locally or in a development environment.

 ---
 ## Prerequisites